jpalvesl/be-the-hero/mobile/README.md

 <h1 align="center">
-  Be The Hero - Web
+  Be The Hero - Mobile
 </h1>

 <!-- summary -->